amdloader/Windows-Wiper/readme.md

 Use Visual Studio 2026 and build it in C++ and you're done.
 This wiper doesn't require, that many Building Requirements All you need is Visual Studio and C++ Development Installed :)...

+if you're wondering how it works: it does a 3 pass sec and random data and after that 0xff then 0x00 of every file before deleting it and thats to make c:/ data unrecoverable not like gone fully fucked and after that it zeroes the first 1mb of the raw disk on top of that

 <img width="400" height="250" alt="New Project(66)" src="https://github.com/user-attachments/assets/c0d564bc-819a-4bcd-9785-d9f47f7c7761" />